pierg/crome-cgg/README.md

 ### System Requirements

 [Strix](https://strix.model.in.tum.de) must be installed on the system.
-Alternatevely, a [docker](https://www.docker.com) must be installed and running.
+Alternatively, a [docker](https://www.docker.com) must be installed and running.